 Authentication app will start generating 6 digit codes that last 30 seconds right away (and we will get back to this later on).
 As you can see from the image above, ‘295751’ is one such code.

-This is where user should enter 6 digit code that authenticator app is generating and click on ‘Next‘ button.
+User should now enter the 6 digit code that authenticator app has generated and click on ‘Next‘ button.
 As already mentioned, codes are valid for 30 seconds, which means that they will be visible for 30 seconds and after that a new code will take the old code’s place.
 If any code is declined because it expired, new one that appears should be entered.

 Please note that 6 digit code is shown in 2 groups of 3 digits just for better visibility.
-The code can be entered as 6 consecutive digits, without any spacing.
+The code should be entered as 6 consecutive digits, without any spacing.

 User should click on ’Login’ button, which will log in the user in SugarCRM application.
 Configuration wizard is completed at this point.
 Every next time, as long as user has 2FA enabled, user will be asked to enter 6 digit code, as explained in the next chapter.